 \begin{RQbox} \textbf{RQ 3:} Measured in terms of granularity, do same granularity that works well in-the-small, also work at at-scale? \end{RQbox}

-Kamei et al. said in their study that although the file level prediction is better than package level prediction when measured using Popt20 the difference is very little and we agree in this result.
-But when measured via other evaluation measure the difference is significantly different.
-Thus for analytics-in-the-large, when measured using other criteria it is evident the granularity of the metrics matter and file level prediction show significantly better result that package level prediction.
+Kamei et al. said in their study that although the file-level prediction is better than package-level prediction when measured using Popt20, the difference is very little and we agree with this result.
+However, when measured via other evaluation measures, the difference is significantly different.
+Thus for analytics-in-the-large, when measured using other criteria, it is evident the granularity of the metrics matter and file-level prediction shows significantly better results than package-level prediction.

-\begin{RQbox} \textbf{RQ 4:} Measured in terms of stability, are process metrics more/less stable than code metrics, when measured at at-scale? \end{RQbox} When measured in-term of stability of performance across last 3 releases by using all other previous releases for training the model, our results agrees with Rahman et al. in all traditional evaluation criteria (i.e. recall, pf, precision).
-We find that the performance across last 3 releases do not significantly differ in all evaluation criteria except for effort aware evaluation criteria Popt20.
+\begin{RQbox} \textbf{RQ 4:} Measured in terms of stability, are process metrics more/less stable than code metrics, when measured at at-scale? \end{RQbox} When measured in terms of stability of performance across the last 3 releases by using all other previous releases for training the model, our results agree with Rahman et al. in all traditional evaluation criteria (i.e., recall, pf, precision).
+We find that the performance across the last 3 releases does not significantly differ in all evaluation criteria except for effort-aware evaluation criteria Popt20.

-\begin{RQbox} \textbf{RQ 5:} Measured in terms of stasis, Are process metrics more/less static than code metrics, when measured at at-scale? \end{RQbox} In this result, we agree with Rahman et al., we can see product metrics are significantly more correlated than process metrics.
-We measure this correlation in both released based and JIT based setting.
-Although we can see process metrics have significantly lower correlation than product metrics in both released based and JIT based setting, the difference is lower in case of JIT based setting.
-Also when lifting process metrics from file level to package level as explored by Kamei et al., we can see a significant increase in correlation in process metrics.
-This can explain the drop in performance in package level prediction.
+\begin{RQbox} \textbf{RQ 5:} Measured in terms of stasis, Are process metrics more/less static than code metrics, when measured at at-scale? \end{RQbox} In this result, we agree with Rahman et al..
+We can see product metrics are significantly more correlated than process metrics.
+We measure this correlation in both release-based and JIT-based settings.
+Although we can see process metrics have a significantly lower correlation than product metrics in both release-based and JIT-based settings, the difference is lower in case of JIT-based settings.
+Also, when lifting process metrics from file-level to package-level, as explored by Kamei et al., we can see a significant increase in correlation in case of process metrics.
+This can explain the drop in performance in package-level prediction.